 Award-winning painter Laura Culic works in beeswax, dry pigments and oil paint.

-Recent awards include Best in Show at the Ontario Society of Artist’s 139th Open Juried Exhibition and Best in Painting at the 51st Toronto Outdoor Art Exhibition.
+Awards include Best in Show at the Ontario Society of Artist’s 139th Open Juried Exhibition and Best in Painting at the 51st Toronto Outdoor Art Exhibition.

 Many corporate, private and government collections have acquired pieces by Ms. Culic.
 An elected member of the Ontario Society of Artists, she is also a recipient of an Ontario Arts Council grant.